You can try these five tips to maintain healthy and beautiful nails:

 Avoid direct contact with cleaning chemicals.
 While washing dishes or doing chores like housework or laundry, wear gloves.
 The chemicals in dishwashing liquids or mopping or laundry can harm your nails.

-4.Nail biting: Avoid biting your nails.
+Avoid biting your nails.
 Biting nails as a habit, during stress or excitement is common.
 But this habit may lead to transferring infectious organisms between your fingers and mouth.
-Nail biting can also damage the skin around your fingers leading to infections.
+Nail-biting can also damage the skin around your fingers leading to infections.

-5.Manicures and pedicures: Limit professional manicures.
-Frequent manicure or pedicure would lead to dry, brittle nails.
-The is due to exposure to chemicals and harsh ingredients.
+Limit professional manicures.
+Frequent manicures or pedicures would lead to dry, brittle nails.
+This is due to exposure to chemicals and harsh ingredients.
 As far as possible, take your own tools to the manicure outlet.
 This will minimize the possibility of infections.

 Avoid harsh polish removers.
-The acetone nail polish remover can be very harmful for your nails causing them to become brittle.
+The acetone nail polish remover can be very harmful to your nails causing them to become brittle.

 Do not neglect your nails as they can be an indicator of your health too.
 Pamper your nails and keep them healthy and beautiful.
 They are an extension of your personality.